jish/pre-commit/README.md

     # From your git repo
     $ git config "pre-commit.checks" "white_space, console_log, debugger"

-Note: If no checks are configured, a default set of checks is run: white_space, console_log, debugger, tabs, closure_syntax_check and js_lint_new.
+Note: If no checks are configured, a default set of checks is run:

+    white_space, console_log, debugger, tabs, jshint